-At Riley Hospital for Children at Indiana University Health our pediatric specialists include physicians who are experts in the diagnosis and treatment of biochemical genetic disorders in children.
-Our metabolism and genetics specialists also perform nutritional assessments and provide family and genetic counseling, carrier testing, and prenatal counseling.
+At Riley Hospital for Children at Indiana University Health, our pediatric genetic specialists include physicians who are experts in the diagnosis and treatment of biochemical genetic disorders in children.
+Our metabolism and genetics specialists also perform nutritional assessments and provide family and genetic counseling, carrier testing and prenatal counseling.

 Biochemical genetic disorders are those in which there is an inherited abnormality in the biochemistry of the body.
-Beyond this basic similarity, however, these disorders vary widely.
-All disorders of this type are incurable, some are associated with mental retardation and other developmental disabilities, and some are life-threatening.
+These disorders vary widely and are incurable.
+Some are associated with mental retardation and other developmental disabilities, and some are life threatening.
 However, in many cases, early detection and treatment can help prevent some of the most severe effects and can change the natural progression of the disease.

-Our laboratory provides the highly specialized technology needed to identify many of these diseases and is the only laboratory in Indiana to provide this service.
-Our clinic is the only one of its kind in Indiana and one of the largest in the United States.
-The PKU treatment center at IUMC is the only one in Indiana and part of Indiana's mandated newborn screening program, which oversees the testing of all infants for the more common inborn errors of metabolism.
+Our laboratory is the only one in Indiana to provide the highly specialized technology needed to identify many of these diseases.
+In addition, our clinic is the only one of its kind in Indiana and one of the largest in the United States.
+The PKU (Phenylketonuria: a common metabolic disorder) treatment center at Indiana University Medical Center is the only one in Indiana and part of Indiana's mandated newborn screening program, which oversees the testing of all infants for the more common inborn errors of metabolism.

 Our staff includes physician specialists, nurse specialists, a nutritionist, a social worker and highly trained laboratory technicians.
 Because our patients' problems are lifelong and treatment is usually complex, we care for each patient throughout life.
 This care consists of individualized dietary and nutritional management, extensive education and support of the patient and family, and ongoing monitoring.